HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_backup_restore_image.md

             kubectl -n dxns get all
             ```

-    2. If there are more than 1 persistence-node pod, reduce it to 1 in `values.yaml` to ensure that there is only one Primary pod:
+    2. If there is more than 1 persistence-node pod, reduce it to 1 in `values.yaml` to ensure that there is only one Primary pod:

         ```
         scaling: